Symptoms of Sleep Apnea in Children

 – Certain behavioral issues and/or poor performance in school

 – Pauses in breathing during sleep

 Some of the possible causes of sleep apnea in children can be childhood obesity (in older children) and enlarged tonsils and/or adenoids (in children of any age).
 These issues can cause a child to have breathing difficulty during the day and issues at night.
 When the child sleeps, the muscles in his or her throat will relax and allow the tonsils and/or adenoids to restrict airflow significantly.
 Sometimes, the muscle relaxation can cause the child’s lower jaw to fall back toward the throat, and this can cause sleep apnea too.

 If the issue is enlarged tonsils and/or adenoids, then a possible and effective solution is a relatively simple surgery.
 If the issue is obesity, then weight management and lifestyle programs can help, but sometimes the underlying issue requires treatment with a particular machine or appliance, like a CPAP machine or an oral appliance.

-Koala® Center for Sleep and TMJ Disorders has multiple locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
+Koala® Center For Sleep & TMJ Disorders has multiple locations in Illinois, Indiana, Missouri, Texas, and Wisconsin.
 We welcome you to contact us and bring your child in for a simple consultation.
 We will help you understand and interpret your child’s symptoms, and provide an oral appliance if your child needs one.
 For many young patients, an oral appliance can help a great deal and reduce symptoms significantly.
 We hope it will help your child too!